caseywstark/dimensionful/README.md

 Install
 -------

 Dimensionful depends on sympy.
-Please install sympy first, then dimensionful.
+Please install sympy first.

-This early version of dimensionful depends on a new parsing feature of sympy that has not made it into a release.
-For now, you must install the development version of sympy:

-    $ git clone git://github.com/sympy/sympy.git
-    $ cd sympy
-    $ python setup.py install
+    $ pip install sympy

-This is **temporary**.
-Eventually this will just be ``pip install sympy``.
-Then install dimensionful:
+If you do not have pip in your current environment, I recommend installing it with ``easy_install pip``.

+Then install dimensionful.

     $ cd dimensionful
     $ python setup.py install